madelinezL/Project-Demos/HAP UI/about this project.md

-This project is a Deloitte firm initiative project which I enrolled starting from May, 2023.
+This Health Analytics Platform AI project is a Deloitte firm initiative project which I enrolled starting from May, 2023.

 *5/6/23* <br/>
 #### Acronyms/ Intro